alanmimms/jurassic-20/STATUS.md

 This all starts in my trace at 53.1us after startup, including 1.3us of CROBAR asserted at the beginning of time.

+LATER: the JSR read from 10002 was coming as inRq=0010 which resulted in having to skip the zero bits to transfer the next word.
+This was broken by my changes to support writes.
+Fixing led to a single clk60 pulse showing up as the JSR was preparing to write its return address.
+This is clearly wrong, but it's a clue.

 ## Bugs Outstanding TODO